Lady Renegade – Book 2, Legacy of the Blade Series

 She walked back to his chair and held it out for him to take.
 When he neither answered nor grabbed for the bladder, her arm lowered to her side and she cocked her head like a bird of prey listening for its victim.

 Suddenly from behind her, Storm brought his shackled wrists over her head, clasping her arms tightly to her sides so she couldn’t move.
 The bladder of whisky slipped from her hand into the pine boughs at her feet.

-“No wonder ye didna need a candle,” he whispered into her ear which sent a flaming shudder up her spine, “for ye are blind arena ye?”
+“No wonder ye dinna need a candle,” he whispered into her ear, sending a flaming shudder up her spine.
+“Ye are blind